Tax Treaties

 How France Taxes Your Private Pension

-The 10% abatement: France automatically applies a 10% deduction to pension income before calculating your tax.
-You don't need to claim it — the system does it for you.
+The 10% allowance: France automatically applies a 10% deduction to pension income before calculating your tax.
+No action is required.

 Band Rate